Where to Base Yourself for a First Trip to Rome

 Is Trastevere a good area for first-time visitors to Rome?

-Trastevere is great if food, atmosphere and nightlife matter more to you than ticking off monuments.
+Trastevere is great if food, atmosphere and lively evenings matter more to you than ticking off monuments.
 It is lively and beautiful but has no metro and cobbled lanes that make luggage awkward.
 Choose it for the vibe, not for convenience to the big sights.

 Where should I stay in Rome to be close to everything?